Financial Statements

 Net Profit = Gross Profit MINUS Non Cost of Sale Expenses

-PLUS Non Sales Revenue Income
+PLUS Non Sales Income

-Net profit is gross profit minus the expenses and income not included in the calculation for gross profit.
-It covers other income and expenses as the cost of sales and sales revenue were taken into account for the gross profit calculation.
 The net profit section of the accounts is known as profit and loss account as it shows all of the profit and loss made by the business.